DafneRibeiro/DafneRibeiro/README.md

 - 💻At the moment I’m practicing what I have been studying and working on a few repositories, so please bear with me if some of my repo are still a WIP.
 I recently finish working on a MERN full Stack Project including a mobile app.
 [GamingNetworkApp](https://github.com/DafneRibeiro/GamingNetworkApp)

+I am also happy to share that together with 3 amazing women, are starting a non-profitable project for a NGO in Brazil, a website to help them relocate mistreated and abandoned animals faster.

-- 🔭 I’m currently preparing for the Java SE 8 certification.
+- 🔭 I’m currently preparing for the Java OCA SE 8 certification.

 - 🧠 I'm looking foward to learn more technologies like: Golang, Python, Ruby, and a few more.